How do stimulants (like Adderall) work?

-The term stimulant or psychostimulant isn’t well defined.
-Cocaine, amphetamine, methylphenidate, modafinil, armodafinil, caffeine, and nicotine belong to this class of drugs, which are called stimulants for the marked sensorimotor activation that occurs in response to drug administration.
+The terms stimulant and psychostimulant aren’t well defined.
+Cocaine, amphetamine, methylphenidate, modafinil, armodafinil, caffeine, and nicotine belong to a class of drugs called psychostimulants for the marked sensorimotor (sensory and motor) activation that occurs in response to drug administration.
 Stimulants are characterized by their ability to increase alertness, heighten arousal, and cause behavioral excitement.

 Stimulants have a rich history which is beyond the scope of this post.